2025 Philippine House of Representatives elections: Elections on congressional districts

+A map illustrating the manner of victory (plurality, majority, unopposed) per congressional district in the 2025 Philippine House of Representatives election.

 After the election, Lakas–CMD emerged as the largest party in the House of Representatives, securing 104 seats.
 Speaker Martin Romualdez said that it "is a vote of confidence not just in our candidates, but in the kind of leadership and unity that Lakas-CMD represents."
 If Romualdez's pronouncments hold, Lakas' seats actually decreased from prior the election, as they had 109 seats by then.
 Jude Acidre later said that 100 of the 115 members who had voted to impeach Sara Duterte successfully defended their seats.
 Several figures in the impeachment, such as Rolando Valeriano and Joel Chua of Manila, as well as Gerville Luistro of Batangas successfully won their seats despite Duterte's endorsement of their opponents.
 However, other figures also lost, such as Mannix Dalipe of Zamboanga City.
 In addition, Danilo Fernandez was also defeated in the Laguna gubernatorial election.

 On June 18, 2025, the COMELEC second division ruled that the certificate of candidacy of Joey Uy, who was vying for the seat of Manila's 6th district, was void ab initio, and declared incumbent Benny Abante as the duly elected representative for the district.
 Uy's motion for reconsideration was then dismissed by the COMELEC en banc on June 30, affirming Abante's victory, and ordering the latter's proclamation as the rightful winner.
 Uy filed a case in the Supreme Court when the House of Representatives disallowed his inclusion in its roster of members, citing the COMELEC decision.
 Abante was proclaimed the winner on July 8.

 On June 25, 2025, the COMELEC en banc affirmed Marcelino Teodoro's victory over Koko Pimentel for the seat of Marikina's 1st district.
 The COMELEC then lifted its suspension of Teodoro's proclamation as the rightful winner.
 Pimentel said he will appeal to the Supreme Court.
 Teodoro was then proclaimed as the winner, and took his oath of office on July 1.